skijooma/cd0157-Server-Deployment-and-Containerization/README.md

 # Deploying a Flask API

-This is the project starter repo for the course Server Deployment, Containerization, and Testing.
+This project is for the Udacity FullStack NanoDegree course: Server Deployment, Containerization, and Testing.

-In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.
+The goal of the project is to containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

-The Flask app that will be used for this project consists of a simple API with three endpoints:
+A Flask app was provided as starter code by the Udacity that was used a basis, which was a simple API with three endpoints:

 - `GET '/'`: This is a simple health check, which returns the response 'Healthy'.
 - `POST '/auth'`: This takes a email and password as json arguments and returns a JWT based on a custom secret.
 - `GET '/contents'`: This requires a valid JWT, and returns the un-encrpyted contents of that token.

-The app relies on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
-The built-in Flask server is adequate for local development, but not production, so you will be using the production-ready [Gunicorn](https://gunicorn.org/) server when deploying the app.
+The app relied on a secret set as the environment variable `JWT_SECRET` to produce a JWT.
+The built-in Flask server is adequate for local development, but not production, so a production-ready [Gunicorn](https://gunicorn.org/) server was when deploying the app.

-## Prerequisites
+## Prerequisites for running

 * Docker Desktop - Installation instructions for all OSes can be found <a href="https://docs.docker.com/install/" target="_blank">here</a>.
 * Git: <a href="https://git-scm.com/downloads" target="_blank">Download and install Git</a> for your system.